JoelSmith123/byob/README.md

 - To send a Pull Request via GitHub:
     - Checkout into a new branch
-    - Add a forked version of this repo as your remote
     - Please make sure to write tests for any additions to the front end
     - Please make sure all tests are passing before making a pull request
     - Push changes up to the forked repo